 SCHOLARSHIPS & AWARDS

 The School of History and Sociology (HSOC) awards a major undergraduate prize at the end of each academic year and HTS majors are eligible for the IAC Dean's Scholarship and IAC Dean's Internship.

 The Ivan Allen College Dean's Scholarship is given to incoming freshmen in recognition of a high school record of academic excellence, visionary leadership, and outstanding public service.
 The application for Dean's Scholarships is a competitive, merit-based process.
 Scholarships are awarded in the spring to high school students who enroll for fall semester in majors within the Ivan Allen College of Liberal Arts.

-The Bellon Award is given in memory of the late professor Dr. Bernard P. Bellon to a BS- HTS student who has distinguished him/hersef in the areas of academic achievement, leadership, research, and personal integrity.
+The Bellon Award is given in memory of the late professor Dr. Bernard P. Bellon to a BS- HTS student who has distinguished him/herself in the areas of academic achievement, leadership, research, and personal integrity.
+Preference is given to a student who is in the third year or above in the HTS major.
 Nominations of students by HSOC faculty are due in February each year, and the prize is given at the annual Georgia Tech Student Honors Luncheon and Award Ceremony.
 The Bellon Award includes a cash prize of $1,000.

 HSOC, in conjunction with the Office of Minority Educational Development, also sponsors the Dorothy Cowser Yancy Incentive Award each year.
 The Incentive Award is given to the African American first year student with the most outstanding academic record based on GPA, curriculum difficulty, and participation in activities related to the student's program of study.
 The award is sponsored by former professor Dr. Dorothy Yancy, who went on to become the president of Johnson C. Smith University, and is given by the School of History and Sociology in her name.